THE CREPE MYRTLE

 When planting a new crepe myrtle, you should dig a hole approximately twice the size of the root ball.
 It should be planted in a location where it will receive full sun, at least six hours per day and at the same depth that it was in the nursery pot.
 A few inches of mulch can be applied around the base of the crepe myrtle and watering should be done regularly for at least several months.
 Though they can grow in a wide range of soil, it is important to ensure adequate drainage to prevent root rot.

-INSECTS AND DISEASES
+INSECTS AND DISEASES THAT AFFECT THE CREPE MYRTLE

 Like all shrubs and trees, the crepe myrtles are susceptible to certain insects and diseases.
 The most common issue with crepe myrtles is powdery mildew caused by hot, humid days followed by cool, dewy nights.
 Crepe myrtles are also known to suffer from leaf spot, dark brown spots on the leaves that causes them to turn yellow and fall off.
 Both powdery mildew and leaf spot can be treated with a fungicide.
 Sooty mold, caused by aphid excretions, are also known to be problematic and can be treated with an insecticide.